rvanasa/aoc-motoko-starter/README.md

 # Advent of Code &middot; Motoko starter project

-This repository is a quick starting point for using the [Motoko](https://internetcomputer.org/docs/current/motoko/main/motoko) programming language to solve [Advent of Code](https://adventofcode.com/) puzzles.
+This is a template for using the [Motoko](https://internetcomputer.org/docs/current/motoko/main/motoko) programming language to solve [Advent of Code](https://adventofcode.com/) puzzles.

 Learn more about Motoko in the [Internet Computer](https://internetcomputer.org/docs/current/home) developer documentation.